 Staff analysis: The subject area is located in Vision Area F. The intersection of Allen Road and the Norfolk Southern Railroad is designated as a neighborhood focus area.
 Allen Road is considered a major thoroughfare on the Thoroughfare Plan.
-The subject property is bound on the west by Allen Road, and the Norfolk Southern Railroad is 1,250+ feet to the north.
-Allen Road is considered a "residential" corridor from the intersection of Allen Road and the Norfolk Southern Railroad and the Norfolk Southern Railroad, Greenville Boulevard and Dickinson Avenue.
+The subject property is bound on the west by Allen Road, and the Norfolk Southern Railroad is 1,250± feet to the north.
+Allen Road is considered a "residential" corridor from the intersection of Allen Road and the Norfolk Southern Railroad continuing south to the intersection of Allen Road, Greenville Boulevard and Dickinson Avenue.
 Along residential corridors, office, service and retail activities should be specifically restricted to the associated focus area, and linear expansion outside the focus area node should be prohibited.

-The Comprehensive Plan states: Office/Institutional/Multi-family land uses should be developed along transportation thoroughfares to provide transition between commercial nodes and to preserve vehicle carrying capacity.
-Office/Institutional/Multi-family development should be used as a buffer between light industrial and commercial development and adjacent lower density residential land uses.
+The Comprehensive Plan states: Office/Institutional/Multi-family land uses should developed along transportation thoroughfares to provide transition between commercial nodes and to preserve vehicle Office/Institutional/Multicarrying capacity. family development should be used as a buffer between light industrial and commercial development and adjacent lower density residential land uses.